Teaching Scholars Program

 The Teaching Scholars Program is a two-year program where first-year scholars attend weekly workshops from 8:00 am to 9:00 am on Thursdays via Zoom.
 Second-year scholars meet monthly at a time of their choice to collaborate on research projects.
 In addition, second-year scholars act as mentors for the first-year scholars and may involve first-year scholars in on-going research and scholarship projects.

 Scholars may be tenured or non-tenured and at the rank or above the rank of Assistant Professor.
 Exceptions will be made for part-time faculty and instructors as space in the program permits.
-The printed application is available by clicking viewing the TSP Application Form.
-Also find attached a template to use as a resource as you complete your application for the TSP (TSP Application Template).
 We encourage faculty members who wish to participate in the Teaching Scholars Program to work closely with appropriate immediate supervisors or chairs/department heads in developing proposals that are clear about what applicants hope to accomplish in the Teaching Scholars Program.
 The involvement of such persons will help assure that the Teaching Scholars Program will assist in meeting the needs of the faculty and the institution as a whole.
 We also recommend that faculty members apply early enough to assure that respective chairs/department heads and directors have sufficient time to complete their sections of the applications and make plans for the coming year for accepted faculty to participate.

 Sample third person biosketch limited to 300 words: